 Ticket and Program Sales – Must be an adult.
 Sell admission wristbands and programs.
 Must count and handle cash, and use credit card machine (Square technology).

 Greeter/Door Checker – Must be age 16+ and possess confidence to address unfamiliar persons.
 Stand at entry doors, greet spectators, and ask them to show entry wristbands.
 Direct spectators without bands to ticket sales desk.

 Goodie Grams – Must be an adult.
 Sell gift items, assemble gift bags, and accept cash and credit card payments (Square technology).
 Also deliver gift bags to awards area and distribute them to athletes.

-Hospitality – Must be age 16+.
+Hospitality – Must be an adult.
 Assist in set up of meals for judges and coaches.
 Refresh food and drink, monitor hospitality space for cleanliness, and ensure only authorized personnel access the food and drink provided.

 Food Runner – Must be an adult, and requires driving.
 Pick up hospitality items at a restaurant/store and deliver to hospitality area of event.
 Will include items such as food, drink and paper products.